 These experiences can be very hard to cope with - but with the right support it is possible to manage these feelings.

 There are a few different ways that you can get support for your mental health:

-You can speak to your doctor any time you experience mental health problems.
-This includes during the time that your partner is pregnant or after your child is born.
+You can talk to your doctor any time.
+This includes when your partner is pregnant or after your child is born.

 Your doctor can refer you to local support services or talking therapies.
-They can also prescribe you medication for your mental health.
+They could also prescribe you medication for your mental health.